Azure/aro-prod-patterns/pre-provisioning/EgressLockdown.md

 ## Before you begin

-This article assumes that you have an existing ARO cluster.
-If you need an ARO cluster, see the [ARO quickstart](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster)
+This article assumes that you are creating a new cluster.
+If you need a basic ARO cluster, see the [ARO quickstart](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster)

 > [!IMPORTANT]
 > ARO preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 ARO previews are partially covered by customer support on a best-effort basis.